-• Distributed Peer Review: Starting from Period 110, ESO is introducing Distributed Peer Review (DPR) for approximately half of the submitted proposals.
+• Distributed Peer Review: Since Period 110, ESO is employing Distributed Peer Review (DPR) for approximately half of the submitted proposals.
 In this paradigm, first introduced by Merrifield & Saari (2009), all PIs of proposals qualifying for DPR accept to review a number of proposals (N) submitted by their peers during the same cycle.
 Correspondingly, they accept that their proposals are reviewed by N peers who submitted proposals in the same cycle.
-More details and background information on DPR at ESO can be found in Patat et al. (2019), and users should familiarise themselves with the DPR rules and guidelines.
+More details and background information on DPR at ESO can be found in

+Patat et al. (2019).
+Moreover, users should familiarise themselves with the DPR rules and guidelines.

-In Period 110, N = 10, and the criteria describing the proposals which qualify for DPR are as follows:
+For Period 111 there are no changes to the DPR process introduced in Period 110 and N = 10.
+The criteria describing the proposals which qualify for DPR are as follows:

 - 1. All proposals requesting a total time (including overheads) of less than 16 hours are assigned to DPR.
 This time threshold is set to have an approximate 50/50 distribution between DPR and panels, and it is based on the time request statistics compiled in recent cycles. - 2.
-Exceptions to this general rule are proposals including at least one ToO run, proposals for Calibration Programmes and DDT proposals.

-3. All other proposals submitted for the regular cycle will be reviewed in the classical way by the OPC and the panels.
+Exceptions to this general rule are proposals including at least one ToO run, proposals for Calibration Programmes, and DDT proposals. - 3.
+All other proposals submitted for the regular cycle will be reviewed in the classical way by the OPC and the panels.

-In Period 110, the review channel (DPR vs. panels) is assigned at the time of proposal submission, based on the above rules.
+Since Period 110, the review channel (DPR vs. panels) is assigned at the time of proposal submission, based on the above rules.
 The PI (or delegated PI; dPI) is informed about the assigned review process and prompted to formally accept the conditions at the time of submission.
 At this stage the PI/dPI can delegate the reviewer's role to one of the co-Is listed in the proposal.
 The delegation can also occur when the list of co-Is is specified.